Last Updated: Reissued with updates to staffing and do not travel areas

 The security situation in these states is fluid and unpredictable due to widespread terrorist activity, inter-communal violence, and kidnapping.
 Security operations to counter these threats may occur without warning.

 Terrorist groups based in the Northeast routinely target humanitarian camps, security forces, churches, schools, mosques, government installations, educational institutions, entertainment venues, and road travelers.
-Approximately two million Nigerians have been displaced as a result of the violence in Northeast Nigeria.

 Visit our website for Travel to High-Risk Areas.